sscaff1/react-workshop/README.md

 - React can currently on return one child.
 This is changing with React Fiber (you'll be able to render an array of children).
 - Hard coded data does not have to sit inside the class (this is simply a matter of preference).
 All it has to do is be in scope.
 - {} anything inside these brackets just indicates to React that I want to escape JSX so that I can use regular JavaScript.
-## Slide 13 Notes:
-- Remember, that key is required when looping over an array.
-The slide mistakenly leaves out the key.

 ## Slide 13 Notes
 - Remember that a key property is required when you map over an array.
 - What makes a good key?